 I have made this costume twice – the first costume made in 2010 was based on her outfit in the original Steel Angel Kurumi anime.
 I made an updated version in 2017, based on the manga design and Steel Angel Kurumi 2-Shiki.
 It has all of my favourite aspects from her different designs!

 Kurumi’s design is quite simple, but there are lots of pieces that fit together that made it tricky to plan.

 I spent a long time planning this costume!
-For the remake, my goal was to be happy with the result – along the way I found part of that was sacrificing “accuracy”.
+My goal was to be happy with the result, and along the way I found part of that was sacrificing “accuracy”.
 This series is old and inconsistent especially in the manga – my favourite telling of the series, and the one I wanted to follow most.
-Instead, I chose elements I liked from various pieces of artwork and made my own “version” of Kurumi – it still looks like her, it just doesn’t fit a single piece of artwork.
+Instead, I chose elements I liked from various pieces of artwork and made my own variant – it still looks like her, it just doesn’t fit a single piece of artwork.

 The wig is a Lulu & Long Curly Clip in Baby Pink from Arda Wigs.
 I decided to use a short wig and a clip instead of a “ponytail wig” for comfort when wearing the costume.
 I bought a curled clip instead of a straight one to add extra volume; her hair is meant to be straight, but I think it looks much nicer in real life with a bit of bounce!
 The curls were loosened with a brush and heat, and the inside of the clip is backcombed with hairspray to create more volume.